-M. Merchant Function Charge ("MFC") and Purchase of Receivables from ESCOs
+M. Merchant Function Charge (MFC) (continued): Calculation of MFC (continued):

-Calculation of MFC (continued)

 The MFC rates will be calculated as a kWh rate.
 The costs are the sum of cost components above allocated on total service class revenues to the four class groups identified in VII.M.2.
 The billing determinants are the total budgeted sales for the four class groups identified in VII.M.2.